joshhansen/lhm-service/README.md

 Verify using `dotnet --list-sdks`.

-It will also be necessary to have Visual Studio 2022 installed with the desktop C++ development workload.
-(More recent Visual Studio gets link errors.)
-This command will make this so, but will require user interaction with the Visual Studio Installer GUI:
+You will also need to have Visual Studio 2022 installed with the desktop C++ development workload.

+> More recent versions of Visual Studio will cause linker errors.

+The following command will install the required version and workload, this will require additional user interaction within the Visual Studio Installer GUI:

 ```
 winget install Microsoft.VisualStudio.2022.Community --silent --override "--wait --quiet --add ProductLang En-us --add Microsoft.VisualStudio.Workload.NativeDesktop --includeRecommended"
 ```

 ## 📦  Components